Captain Sir Tom Moore: The veteran in his own words - The Courier

-Captain Sir Tom Moore, the 100-year-old Second World War veteran whose charity walks inspired the nation early in the pandemic, is being treated in hospital after testing positive for Covid-19.
+Captain Sir Tom Moore, the 100-year-old Second World War veteran whose charity walks inspired the nation early in the pandemic, has died in hospital after testing positive for Covid-19.

-Here is a selection of his inspiring words over the last few months.
+Here is a selection of quotes from the man whose words encouraged others to stay positive during the pandemic.

 “We will get through it in the end but it might take time, but at the end of the day we shall all be OK again… the sun will shine on you again and the clouds will go away” – Sir Tom speaking about the coronavirus pandemic in April 2020.